Do I have to be in Marching Band or can I just be in Concert Band?

 Varsity Marching Band students have the opportunity to waive PE during the fall semester, giving them the chance to take other classes.
 You earn credits towards your high school diploma.

 Band does fantastic things for your college application process in terms of recommendations, personal contacts and showing your talent!
 You will gain the experience you need to participate in a college marching band.
 It also increases your desirability to colleges because they want to see that you are doing more than just coming to school and going home.
 Colleges are looking for students who can do something more than just go to class!

 Band gives you tons of cardiovascular exercise, builds your posture and works to help you maintain it, and you get a great tan for free.
 The “chops” you gain during the fall marching season will aid your performances during concert season, at church, in community bands, or any other performance area you are a part of.
 You will perform more in the first nine weeks than in all of your middle school experience combined.
 That is why you practiced all these years, to perform!!

 And last but certainly not least, the Marching Warriors Band maintains a “family” atmosphere with opportunities to make friendships and memories that last a lifetime.

 Is the high school band just Marching Band?

 No, in fact, the Marching Band is only a small portion of the total high school band experience.
-The Marching Band season only lasts through mid October.
+The Marching Band season only lasts through October.

 What other performing ensembles are there at the high school?

 The total high school band program is centered around the concert music program and developing creative, artistic musicians.
-Since its inception, the Granite City High School band program has quickly established a reputation for musical excellence through the training received in our three concert ensembles: the Wind Ensemble, the Symphonic Band, and the Concert Band.
+Since its inception, the Granite City High School band program has quickly established a reputation for musical excellence through the training received in our three concert ensembles: the Wind Ensemble, the Concert Band, and the Symphonic Band.
 Each of these ensembles meets for fifty minutes every day and performs 3-4 concerts each year.